projen/projen/API.md

 ## class Projenrc 🔹 <a id="projen-javascript-projenrc"></a>

-Sets up a typescript project to use TypeScript for projenrc.
+Sets up a javascript project to use TypeScript for projenrc.

 __Submodule__: javascript